pdubbbbbs/macos-desktop-status-widget/README.md

    ```

 ## Customization

-### Background Image
-Place your desired background image as `background.jpg` in the same directory as the executable.
-The widget will automatically use it with 20% opacity.

 ### Colors & Styling
 Edit the `LinearGradient` section in the Swift file to customize the glowing border colors: